KrauseFx/krausefx.com/_posts/2017-10-18-ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running.md

 ## What does `watch.user` demonstrate?

-iOS users often granted camera access to an app a while ago (e.g. a messaging app or any news-feed-based app).
-Those apps can easily track the users face, take pictures, or live stream their front and back camera, without the user's consent.
+iOS users often grant camera access to an app soon after they download it (e.g., to add an avatar or send a photos).
+These apps, like a messaging app or any news-feed-based app, can easily track the users face, take pictures, or live stream their front and back camera, without the user's consent.

+`watch.user` lets you, as a developer,

-- Get full access to the front and back camera of an iPhone/iPad any time your app is running (app must be open)
+- Get full access to the front and back camera of an iPhone/iPad any time your app is running in the foreground
 - Use the front and the back camera to know what your user is doing right now and where the user is located based on image data
 - Upload random frames of the video stream to your web service, and run a proper face recognition software, which enables you to
   - Find existing photos of the person on the internet
-  - Learn how the user looks like and create a 3d model of the user's face (literally)
+  - Learn how the user looks like and create a 3d model of the user's face
-- With the recent innovation around faster internet connections, faster processors and more efficient video codecs, a user probably won't notice if you live stream their camera onto the internet (e.g. while they sit on the toilet)
+- Live stream their camera onto the internet (e.g. while they sit on the toilet), with the recent innovation around faster internet connections, faster processors and more efficient video codecs
 - Estimate the mood of the user based on what you show in your app (e.g. news feed of your app)
 - Detect if the user is on their phone alone, or watching together with a second person
 - Recording stunning video material from bathrooms around the world, using both the front and the back camera, while the user scrolls through your feed